tl;dr

 There are two new major bus lines proposed as part of Better Bus Network Redesign, which reimagines our bus service for modern needs:

-• DC214 (24-hour Fort Lincoln/SDA/RIA/downtown line)
+• DC214 (24-hour Fort Lincoln/SDA/RIA/downtown line; this became the D32 in the latest draft)

 Folks can provide feedback on the importance of these lines making it into the final set of recommendations.